GeneralJosh/Ai-Bot-for-Discord/README.md

 Hosted on a personal server in my room for quick access at anytime.
 In the future maybe a hosting server, but Ai is more a passion project/hobby and somethign fun I've decided to do in my free time with other features planned most likely to come in the future

+Please do not clone or copy this bot.
+The github is here to show the bots basic code as open source and trust.
+Thank You!

 ### Commands

 - Main Bot Commands